BillyDM/awesome-audio-dsp/PAID_TEXTBOOKS.md

   - Focuses more on general DSP rather than audio DSP.
   - Uses MATLAB for its code examples, but [`GNU Octave`] could probably be used as well.

+- [`Code Your Own Synth Plug-Ins With C++ and JUCE`] by Matthijs Hollemans
+  - Step-by-step guide that teaches how to build a fully-featured synthesizer plug-in.
+  - This book is aimed at beginners and is light on the mathematics, with in-depth explanations of the algorithms used.
+  - Uses the JUCE framework and C++.

 [`Designing Software Synthesizer Plug-Ins in C++`]:  https://www.amazon.com/Designing-Software-Synthesizer-Plug-Ins-Audio/dp/0367510480
 [`Designing Audio Effect Plugins in C++`]: https://www.amazon.com/Designing-Audio-Effect-Plugins-C/dp/1138591939
 [`A Digital Signal Processing Primer`]: https://www.amazon.com/Digital-Signal-Processing-Primer-Applications/dp/0486845834